 The child starts to model this in their friendships and later in their intimate and romantic relationships.

 The inner child is starved for nourishing love, meaning, and belonging.
 They act out by rescuing others, fixing others, and care-taking.
 When they grow too close to another, though, they paradoxically withdrawal.
 Their internalized shame from their childhood experiences threatens them with further rejection.
 This is why codependent adults choose partners that they feel they can fix and rescue and avoid the discomfort and "boredom" of healthy partners.

 The narcissistic predators in the world are keen on such persons.
 They know that love-bombing the codependent will cause the codependent to feel euphoric and to chemically bond with them.
 The codependent will finally be feeling loved, seen, adored, and appreciated (they're greatest dream!).
 This sets them up to experience the rejection they've been running from since childhood.

-If codependency is giving up who you are and what you want and need in order to get love, interdependency is standing in who you are and getting your needs and wants fulfilled in safe, reciprocal connections.
+If codependency is giving up who you are and what you want and need in order to get love, thriving is standing courageously in who you are and allowing Love to dominate your life and your identity.

 Achieving this requires a deliberate, simple, and reliable healing process.
 I call this process, HEAL.